 Presented annually at PBL World

-The awards are presented to three teachers each year at PBL World, the premier event for Project Based Learning.
+The awards are presented to up to three teachers each year at PBL World, the premier event for Project Based Learning.
 Recipients receive complimentary registration for a 1-day pre-conference workshop and a 3-day workshop of their choice at PBL World.*

 *Note: Complimentary registrations are non-refundable and non-transferable.
 Travel and lodging are not included.

 Applications are open until March 3, 2023.
 Award recipients will be contacted by April 7, and invited to attend PBL World (June 26-29).
 The awards will be presented at a reception at PBL World on June 27, 2023.

 Eligibility.
 Nominations for the 2023 JL Lifelong Learner Awards are open to individual classroom teachers based in the United States and territories.